Magister degree: Sweden

-Magister has since referred to several degrees in Sweden which are unrelated to the original magister degree and unrelated to the magister degrees in the other Scandinavian countries.
-Some universities conferred a degree called magister between 1908 and 1969, which was roughly comparable to a master's degree.
+Magister has since referred to several degrees in Sweden which are unrelated to the original magister degree and unrelated to the Magister degrees in the other Scandinavian countries.
+Some universities conferred a degree called Magister between 1908 and 1969, which was roughly comparable to a Master's degree.

-This master's degree was traditionally taken as a first degree before the Bologna Process.
+This Master's degree was traditionally taken as a first degree before the Bologna Process.
 The degree usually lasted about 5–6 years and is structured into Basic, Intermediate, and Advanced progressional components.
-A new undergraduate magister degree, requiring at least 4 years of studies, was introduced in 1993.
-Since the introduction of the Bologna Process in 2005, the Magister has been broken into bachelor (formerly Basic/Intermediate) and master (formerly Advanced) components.
-However, the vast majority of students continue right through to complete the master's degree and, in effect, the duration and extent of the old Magister degree remains much as it was.
+A new Magister degree awarded at the completion of undergraduate studies, requiring at least four years of studies, was introduced in 1993.
+Since the introduction of the Bologna Process in 2005, the Magister has been broken into Bachelor (formerly Basic/Intermediate) and Master (formerly Advanced) components.
+However, the vast majority of students continue right through to complete the Master's degree and, in effect, the duration and extent of the old Magister degree remains much as it was.